postmannen/steward/README.md

 ## TODO

+Put in a limit on error messages if the central for some reason have not started errorLog, since you will be spammed with this..

+2021/09/04 05:56:00 <--- publisher: received ACK from:errorCentral, for: REQErrorLog, data: not allowed from central

+---

 Services at startup of Steward.
 Could be implemented by having a local folder of messages to go through at startup.
 What is needed:

 - A Handler that writes to this folder.